On the computability of conditional probability: Computable Probability Theory

-In particular, if $f$ is computable on $R$, then the inverse image of c.e.\ open sets are c.e.\ open (in $R$) sets, and so we can see computability as a natural restriction on continuity.
+Note that the notion of being computable on a set $R$ can be relativized to an oracle $A\subseteq \Nats$ in the obvious way.
+A function is continuous on $R$ if and only if it is $A$-computable on $R$ for some oracle $A$.

-\begin{remark} Let $S$ and $T$ be computable metric spaces.
-If $f:S\to T$ is computable on some subset $R\subseteq S$, then for every \emph{computable} point $x\in R$, the point $f(x)$ is also computable.
-One can show that $f$ is computable on $R$ when there is a program that uniformly transforms representations of points in $R$ to representations of points in $S$.
-(For more details, see \cite[Prop.~3.3.2]{MR2519075}.) \end{remark}
+\begin{remark} Let $S$ and $T$ be computable Polish spaces.
+If $f\colon S\to T$ is computable on some subset $R\subseteq S$, then for every \emph{computable} point $x\in R$, the point $f(x)$ is also computable.
+One can show that $f$ is computable on $R$ when there is an oracle Turing machine that, upon being fed a representations of points $x \in R$ on its oracle tape, computes representations of their images $f(x)\in S$.
+(For more details, see \citep[][Prop.~3.3.2]{MR2519075}.) \end{remark}